 It seems that allergies are becoming more of the norm and since I’m an inclusive cook I try to have a little something for everyone that sits at my table.
-These noodles are gluten-free, soy-free and have no added oil so they fit in most people’s diets.
+These quinoa flour and flax gluten-free noodles are soy-free and have no added oil so they fit in most people’s diets.

 These quinoa noodles are easier to make than you think and you can roll them as thin as you want or leave them thick for hearty soups and stews.
 They are more delicate than semolina noodles, but in my opinion homemade noodles only are better because they aren’t as perfect as store-bought.

-1 ⅓ cup RolandⓇ Quinoa Flour (plus more for rolling noodles out)
+- 1 ⅓ cup quinoa flour (plus more for rolling noodles out)

-Once the dough is the perfect consistency the the ball of dough rest undisturbed for 20 minutes.
+- Once the dough is the perfect consistency the ball of dough rest undisturbed for 20 minutes.
 This will make it much easier to roll out.

 - Get out a large cutting board and spread a thin layer of quinoa flour on it.
 You can even set aside an extra ½ cup of the quinoa flour to use to keep the board floured as you work.